Johnny Wright (footballer)

-Johnny Wright (born 24 November 1975) is a former professional footballer who played for Norwich City.
+Jonathan Wright (born 24 November 1975) is a former professional footballer who played for Norwich City.

 Born in Northern Ireland, Wright made five starts and two substitute appearances for Norwich, in a City career that stretched from 1994 to 1997.
 Notably, in his last three professional appearances (October to December 1996), 18 goals were scored (a 4-1 victory and 5-1 and 6-1 defeats).

 Wright was capped by the Northern Ireland "B" team.

 After leaving Norwich in 1997 he played non-league football for Wroxham before returning to Northern Ireland where he played for Glenavon and Ards.

 Wright has subsequently built a career as a plastic bearings engineer, working at igus.